Early Origins of the Pagani family

 - Angelo Pagani, aged 19, who landed in America from Trewisa, in 1903

-- Antoinette Pagani, aged 18, who emigrated to America from Cretnido, Italy, in 1907
+- Antoinette Pagani, aged 18, who immigrated to America from Cretnido, Italy, in 1907

-- Angelo Pagani, aged 45, who emigrated to the United States from Milano, Italy, in 1907
+- Angelo Pagani, aged 45, who immigrated to the United States from Milano, Italy, in 1907

 - Aguilino Pagani, aged 19, who settled in America from Corno, Italy, in 1907

-- Ada Pagani, aged 16, who emigrated to the United States from Maghano, Italy, in 1908
+- Ada Pagani, aged 16, who immigrated to the United States from Maghano, Italy, in 1908

 - ...
 (More are available in all our PDF Extended History products and printed products wherever possible.)

 Contemporary Notables of the name Pagani (post 1700)

 - Herbert I. Pagani, American Republican politician, First Selectman of Vernon, Connecticut, 1950-57

 - Alberto Pagani (1938-2017), Italian professional Grand Prix motorcycle road racer